 After the separation Duchess Marie took up residence in a villa in Dresden-

 On 29 April 1914 Duchess Marie became engaged to Prince Julius Ernst of Lippe after the consent of her father Grand Duke Adolf Friedrich V and her fiancée’s brother the reigning Prince Leopold IV of Lippe had been given.
 Tragically this would be one of her father’s last acts as Grand Duke before his death on 11 June 1914.

 Duchess Marie and Prince Julius Ernst were married on 11 August 1914 in Neustrelitz shortly after the outbreak of the First World War.
-This was the first wedding by a member of the Grand Ducal Family to take place in Neustrelitz since that of Duchess Marie’s great aunt Duchess Caroline to the then Crown Prince (later King Frederik VII) of Denmark over 70 years before.
+This was the first wedding by a member of the Grand Ducal Family to have taken place in Neustrelitz since that of Duchess Marie’s great aunt Duchess Caroline to the then Crown Prince (later King Frederik VII) of Denmark over 70 years before.

 Duchess Marie spent the war years with her husband at their villa in Dresden-

 After the war the couple continued to live at their villa in Dresden-